sieve-project/sieve/docs/demo.md

 2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster rabbitmq-cluster`
 3. it recreates the rabbitmq cluster `kubectl apply -f rmqc-1.yaml`

 `-c log/rabbitmq-operator/recreate-rabbitmq-cluster/learn/generated-config/time-travel-config-1.yaml` is a configuration file which guides the failure testing (for example, the schedule for restarting controllers or lagging apiservers).
-We will later explain how this configuration file is generated.
+Triggering a time-travel bug requires injecting pause/restart with particular timing.
+The time-travel configuration file encodes the particular timing so no manual intervention is required during testing.

 By typing the above command, Sonar will:
 1. run the `recreate-rabbitmq-cluster` workload against the kind kubernetes cluster;